 If I really think about it, the C Major 7 chord is probably my favorite chord of all time (any major 7 chords, is what I mean, by the way, and not just C Major 7).

 They are great for funk, metal, pop, jazz, and pretty much any genre.
 It has a certain versatility to it.
-To learn more about the theory behind why this stuff works, my favorite books are Mark Sarnecki’s books (on Amazon) including the Answer Book.
+To learn more about the theory behind why this stuff works, my favourite books are Mark Sarnecki’s books (on Amazon) including the Answer Book.

 How to Adapt These Chords to Different Scales and Key Signatures